-In line with the preferred resolution strategy, a non-binding Minimum Requirements for own funds and Eligible Liabilities (MREL) requirement has been communicated to NIBC.
+In line with the preferred resolution strategy, a non-binding MREL requirement has been communicated to NIBC.
 The MREL requirement has been established to ensure that banks in the European Union have sufficient own funds and eligible liabilities to absorb losses in the case of a potential bank failure.
 This indicative non-binding MREL requirement is in line with our expectations, and consistent with our funding and capital plans.